leplatrem/blog.mathieu-leplatre.info/content/pages/about.rst

   on the server, in the browser, or on mobile is just fantastic.

 PostgreSQL
-  It is robust, performant, and powerful.
-And also simple to reason about.
+  It is robust, performs well, and powerful.
+And easy to reason about.
-  And most of the time, we don't need any specific database engine, especially with features like JSON(B) fields.
+  Most of the time, we don't need any specific database engine, especially with features like JSON(B) fields.

 Frontend